USAJOBS/openopps-help/opportunity-creators/opportunity-status.md

 ### Reviewing applicants

-The internship creator is reviewing all applicants.
+The internship creator is reviewing and selecting applicants.

 ### In progress